akagr/stripe-jspm/README.md

 # stripe-jspm

-This is a simple wrapper over [stripe.js](https://stripe.com/docs/stripe.js) to allow installation and importing it in apps using jspm.
-Currently it exposes a global called Stripe which is not very jspm-ish.
-However that's coming from stripe.js.
+This is a simple wrapper over [stripe.js](https://stripe.com/docs/stripe.js) to allow installing and importing in apps using jspm.

 It can be installed as: